How to Get Your Product in Walmart and Other Big-Box Retailers

 Have a Solid Track Record

+Big-box retailers such as Walmart don’t want to bother with the untried and unproven.
 For one thing, there are so many businesses competing to be Walmart vendors that they don’t have to.

-Have a Unique Product
+Sell a Unique Product

-Have a Product Line
+Offer a Product Line

 Even if you can get the buyer interested in your product, having only one product to offer can be a deal killer.
-Setting up a new supplier takes time and effort – so the potential supplier who can offer a complete line rather than a single product will always have the edge.
+Setting up a new supplier takes time and effort, so the potential supplier who can offer a complete line rather than a single product will always have the edge.

-Be Able to Meet the Retailer’s Needs
+Be Ready to Meet the Retailer’s Needs

-And although it can take six months to a year on average for a supplier to get a first purchase order, when that first order comes in, you’re expected to move fast.
-The retailer may even want a 24 hour turnaround.
+You've got to have your production line ready for Walmart's major volume and quick shipping turnarounds.
+Don't apply until you can demonstrate your efficiency and readiness.
+Although it can take six months to a year on average for a supplier to get a first purchase order, when that first order comes in, you’re expected to move fast.
+The retailer may even want a 24-hour turnaround.

-Be Prepared to do What it Takes
+Be Prepared to Do What It Takes

 The Walmart Supplier Application Process